 How Many Times Can You Retake the ASCP PBT?

 If you fail: ASCP allows retakes after a waiting period.
-You can retake up to three times in a 12-month window.
-Each retake requires a new exam fee ($170 as of 2026).
+You can retake up to three total attempts within the 3-year eligibility window (90-day minimum wait between attempts).
+Each retake requires a new exam fee (verify current fees at ascp.org).
 There is no penalty for retaking, but every retake costs time and money.

 Best outcome: pass first attempt.
 Second best: identify exactly why you failed (use ASCP score report to see domain performance), fix the gap, retake within 60 days while content is fresh.